nergmada/planning-wiki/docs/reference/PDDL+/domain.md

 Contributors: {% git_author %}

-PDDL+ introduces two new constructs to domains in PDDL, the first is `Processes` and the second is `Events`, both can essentially be thought of as uncontrollable durative actions, and uncontrollable instantaneous actions respectively.
+PDDL+ {% cite pddlplus2005 %} introduces two new constructs to domains in PDDL, the first is `Processes` and the second is `Events`, both can essentially be thought of as uncontrollable durative actions, and uncontrollable instantaneous actions respectively.

 ```cl
 (define